SansCaar/RagatNepalCLI/Readme.md

 ## What is this?

 This is a cli version of an app that I created called Ragat Nepal.
-A project for C# in my collage
+A project for C# in my collage.
+Learning API integration in cli with C#